Hi all,

 1st up from Mr Murphy a CV2215 Acoustic De Lux.

-Oooooo my red and blue guns have just died well done Jon, been looking for one of these too.
+Oooooo my red and blue guns have just died grin_gifwell done Jon, been looking for one of these too.
 Look forward to seeing this one when it makes the bench.
 Sadly in this instance I won't be doing a parallel repair.

 Hi Frank,